 The M.S. in Education with a specialization in Computer Science Education leading to initial certification for teachers in Florida focuses on training non-educators to enter the classroom, while emphasizing the teaching of computer science.
 This specialization provides future educators with a foundation in classroom management, curriculum development, and methods of teaching, as well as skills for instructing students in the areas of technology applications, programming, networking, and data structures.
 Course content is research-based and infuses best practices in education, while aligning directly with the Florida Department of Education's certification requirements for computer science education.

-- CLAST (if taken prior to July, 1, 2002), or - Praxis I. or - General Knowledge Test (GKT), or - GRE score of 1000 (combined verbal and quantitative scales only).
+- CLAST (if taken prior to July, 1, 2002), or - \Praxis I (test/scores subject to change), or - General Knowledge Test (GKT), or - GRE score of 300 (combined verbal and quantitative scales only).